What Is Endovenous Laser Ablation (EVLA)?

 Before and after laser ablation for varicose veins

 Following your treatment, you’ll see a 60-80% shrinkage of the veins.
 You’ll also likely notice a reduction in symptoms (or no symptoms at all).
-However, it can sometimes be difficult to tell since EVLA and sclerotherapy (used to treat small, windy, adjoining veins) have side effects similar to varicose vein symptoms.
+However, it can sometimes be difficult to tell since EVLA and sclerotherapy (used to treat small, twisted, adjoining veins) have side effects similar to varicose vein symptoms.

 To see more before and after varicose vein treatment photos, click here.